Nihir10dec/quiz/README.md

 # Time For Quiz

-This project is Developed in Vue JS and the question and their corresponding answers are fetched by Open TDB API.
+Designed a Quiz website using Vue JS where the questions and its answers are fetched from Open Trivia DB API.
-We can choose from over 25 category where we want to attempt a Quiz and toogle to all the questions and score & accurracy on submission of quiz.
+The user can choose how many questions he wants, a category from 24 options and the difficulty level for the quiz.
+Also provided a side navigation bar where use can jump to any question which also shows which questions are attempted and which are not.
+On submitting it shows the score, accuracy, the correct answers, and option for a new Quiz.

 ## Project setup
 ```